Hinrichsta/SP25-CYBR8950/HomeAutomation/readme.md

   - Kidde went their own way, with their app and ecosystem.
 It is poorly designed and implemented.
   - The subscription service is misleading, but due to a bug in the app, you can subscribe and cancel, and the service remains.
   - Kidde is doing US based support, for a device designed and manufactured in China which is an odd choice as they don't seem to know anything about how their system works.
+  - The initial products were subject to false alarms and [recalled](https://www.kidde.com/home-safety/en/us/support/product-alerts/recall-kidde-trusense/), not because of their IoT alarms but basic traditional alarm functionality.

 ## EcoBee Thermostats
 - Thermostats are one of the most common smart home devices found in many homes, where no other smart home devices may be used.